 There are other important benefits, such as reducing energy bills, connecting the community and boosting and re-investing in the local economy, and because the projects are owned by the community, these benefits are felt locally.

-Applications for the Community Energy Fund Round 2 are now open – find out more.
+Applications for the Community Energy Fund Round 3 are now closed.

 The Hub recognises that the community energy sector must play a vital role in delivering local strategic priorities but that it needs support to realise this potential.
 The Hub has assisted community energy groups through grant programmes including the Energy Projects Enabling Fund and the Rural Community Energy Fund (RCEF) and is drawing on this experience to develop a package of support for the local sector.
 The Hub’s offer is also informed by learnings from an evaluation into RCEF conducted by Steer-ED (which can be read here: Evaluation of the RCEF Programme) and research undertaken by Community Energy South, drawing on the recommendations made in both reports to ensure that support is targeted where it is needed.
 Read the final reports from Community Energy South here: